-An explanation of the rationale for these provisions and the interplay between them is discussed in the commentary to each section of the Model Act.
-Additional information about many of the policy recommendations embodied in the Model Act is included in the endnotes to this report.
+The commentary in each section of the Model Act explains the rationale for these provisions and the interplay between them.
+The endnotes to this report provide additional information about many of the policy recommendations embodied in the Model Act.

-Overview of State Actions on NASAA Model Act in 2016 and 2017
+(a) Overview of State Actions on NASAA Model Act Since 2016

-As of November 13, 2017, the NASAA Model Act has been adopted in whole or in part by thirteen U.S. states.
-This is in addition to statues previously enacted in Washington,6 Missouri,7 and Delaware8 that incorporated some but not all elements of the Model Act.
+As of November 26, 2018, the NASAA Model Act has been adopted, in whole or in part, by nineteen states.
+This is in addition to statutes previously enacted in Washington,5 Missouri,6 and Delaware7 that included some, but not all, elements of the Model Act.

-In 2016, Alabama9 enacted legislation that contained many of the provisions found in the Model Act, including mandatory reporting to state securities with APS offices, as did Indiana10 with respect to investment advisers.i Additionally, in 2016, Vermont11 adopted the Model Act by regulation, and Louisiana12 enacted legislation that protects voluntary disclosures.
-During 2017, an additional six states - Colorado,13 Maryland,14 New Mexico,15 North Dakota,16 Oregon,17 and Texas18 - enacted legislation that contain provisions similar or identical to those in the Model Act including mandatory reporting to state securities and APS offices.
-Several other i Indiana enacted legislation in 2017 expanding their 2016 law to cover to broker-dealers.
+In 2016, Alabama8 enacted legislation that contained many of the provisions found in the Model Act, including mandatory reporting to state securities and APS offices, as did Indiana9 with respect to broker-dealers.
+Additionally, in 2016, Vermont10 adopted the Model Act by regulation, and Louisiana11 enacted legislation that protects voluntary disclosures.

+In 2017, Indiana12 adopted the Model Act with respect to investment advisers, and an additional six states - Colorado,13 Maryland,14 New Mexico,15 North Dakota,16 Oregon,17 and

-states, including Arkansas,19 Mississippi,20 and New Mexico21 enacted legislation that protects voluntary disclosures.
+Texas18 - enacted legislation containing provisions similar or identical to those in the Model Act, including mandatory reporting to state securities and APS offices.
+Additionally, in 2017, several other states, including Arkansas,19 Mississippi,20 Montana,21 New Mexico,22 and Tennessee,23 enacted legislation that protects voluntary reports of financial exploitation.